InvoicePlane/InvoicePlane/README.md

 [![Roadmap](https://img.shields.io/badge/Development%3A-Roadmap-429ae1.svg)](https://go.invoiceplane.com/roadmapv1)

 ---

+### Security Vulnerabilities

+If you discover a security vulnerability please send an e-mail to mail@invoiceplane.com before disclosing the vulnerability to the public!
+All security vulnerabilities will be promptly addressed.

+---

 *The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
 For more information visit invoiceplane.com/license-copyright*